-Registration is now closed for the May 2017 workshop.
-Please contact us at email@example.com for next course dates.
+Registration coming soon for spring 2018!
+Please contact us at email@example.com for details.

 Timberland-investment professionals in developmental stages of their careers and forestry, accounting, legal, and conservation professionals who interact with them; investment analysts, portfolio managers, financial planners, and trust officers who make decisions regarding timberland assets; and public-policy officials who desire to better understand institutional timberland managers.

 Continuing Education Credits will be available for some professional fields (SAF CFEs, CLE credits, NASBA, etc).
 For more information, please contact the NS Exec Ed program.

 Classroom sessions may be subject to modification.
 For the most updated agenda, please contact the NS Exec Ed program.

 Experienced managers of timberland investment management organizations, attorneys, and Duke professors describe and analyze the global opportunity set of investments, trends, alternative strategies and tactics, timber-market fundamentals, the development of markets in ecological services, financial reporting and tax considerations, risk management, and financial criteria for assessing alternatives—all in a case format.
 Course will include a topical panel discussion with professionals.

 9am – 3pm: Classroom Sessions and/or Field Trip

 Why include timberland in an investment portfolio?

 Players in the timberland marketplace, with a focus on TIMO’s and Timber REIT’s